-Ignored indexes limitations
+Ignored indexes limitations and corner cases

-Limitations I’ve found so far:
+Limitations and corner cases I’ve found so far:

-- Primary keys cannot be ignored (as expected);
+- Primary keys cannot be ignored;

 To be able to follow the procedure explained here you need to set

-disabled, enabling it will require a MariaDB restart.
+performance_schema disabled, enabling it will require a MariaDB restart.

 CREATE OR REPLACE TABLE employee ( id INTEGER UNSIGNED AUTO_INCREMENT, name VARCHAR(50) NOT NULL, surname VARCHAR(50) NOT NULL, email VARCHAR(50) NOT NULL, UNIQUE unq_email (email), INDEX idx_surname (surname) VISIBLE, INDEX idx_surname_name (surname, name) VISIBLE, PRIMARY KEY (id) );